-Eligibility: infertile members with female anatomy for whom a successful pregnancy cannot be attained through less costly treatment(s) covered by this plan, including the services covered under Basic Infertility.
-In most cases, this is interpreted as failure to conceive after four cycles of intrauterine insemination.
-Coverage is subject to the University lifetime limits of IVF/ART.
+Eligibility • Infertile members with female anatomy for whom a successful pregnancy cannot be attained through less costly treatment(s) covered by this plan, including the services covered under Basic Infertility.
+In most cases, this is interpreted as failure to conceive after three cycles of intrauterine insemination.
+Coverage is subject to the University's lifetime limits of IVF/ART.
 Limits apply per covered member with female anatomy.
 Prior authorization by Yale Health is required for all infertility services.

-Coverage: includes but is not limited to induction of ovulation, harvesting of oocytes, in vitro fertilization, and transfer of embryo(s) into an eligible covered member.
+Coverage • Includes but is not limited to induction of ovulation, harvesting of oocytes, in vitro fertilization, and transfer of embryo(s) into an eligible covered member.
 Any one of these services will constitute one cycle of treatment regardless of whether this results in transfer of a viable embryo.

-Exclusions and limitations (in addition to the exclusions and limitations above):

-- Any drugs of products eligible for coverage under the Pharmacy benefit - Coverage for IVF using a woman's own eggs depends upon having adequate ovarian function to result in a reasonable likelihood of successful induction and retrieval of viable oocytes.
+Exclusions (In addition to the exclusions and limitations above) Any drugs or products eligible for coverage under the Pharmacy benefit.
+Coverage for IVF using an individual's own eggs depends upon having adequate ovarian function to result in a reasonable likelihood of successful induction and retrieval of viable oocytes.
 Ovarian reserve may be determined by measurement of serum FSH.
-To determine adequate ovarian reserve for women who are less than age 40, the day 3 FSH must be less than 19 mIU/mL in their most recent lab test.
-For women age 40 and older, their unmedicated day 3 FSH must be less than 19 mIU/mL in all prior tests. - Infertility services for individuals with natural menopause age 40 years and older are not covered as such services are not considered treatment of disease.
+To determine adequate ovarian reserve for individuals age 40 and older, their unmedicated day 3 FSH must be less than 19 mIU/mL in all prior tests.
+Infertility services for individuals with natural menopause age 40 years and older are not covered as such services are not considered treatment of disease.
 Individuals with ovarian failure who are less than 40 years of age are considered to have premature ovarian failure.
-Advanced reproductive technology (in vitro fertilization) services are considered medically necessary for individuals with premature ovarian failure who are less than 40 years of age. - IVF in fertile individuals for any purpose other than those stated above, including for the purpose of preimplantation genetic diagnosis (PGD) or screening (PGS) is not covered.
-If a parent is a known carrier of a clinically significant and detectable autosomal dominant genetic disease which manifests in childhood, or both parents carry the same autosomal recessive gene mutation which would result in a clinically significant disease which manifests in childhood, preimplantation genetic testing for the gene mutation (PGT-M) to select unaffected embryos for transfer would be covered (may be subject to limitations); the IVF costs are covered in this situation (may be subject to limitations). - IVF for fertile women for any purpose other than those stated above is not covered. - Services for couples in which one of the partners has had previous sterilization procedure(s). - Charges associated with the care of a gestational surrogate unless the surrogate is an eligible member. - Charges associated with cryopreservation or storage of cryopreserved eggs and embryos, except as outlined below in Fertility Preservation. - Services that are not reasonably likely to result in success. - Investigational treatments, regimens, medications or procedures.
+Advanced reproductive technology (in vitro fertilization) services are considered medically necessary for individuals with premature ovarian failure who are less than 40 years of age.
+IVF in fertile individuals for any purpose other than those stated above, including for the purpose of preimplantation genetic diagnosis (PGD) or screening (PGS) is not covered except as noted below.
+If a parent is a known carrier of a clinically significant and detectable genetic disease, and IVF is indicated for infertility as described above, PGD to select unaffected embryos for transfer would be covered.